-Parameters Description IPA active Select this property in order to activate the IPA.
-Database Define the database in which the IPA should write the alarm data (see also Database (on page 9)) Table name Enter a freely definable name for the database table for your IPA data.
-A table with this name is automatically created in the database when the Runtime connects to the database for the first time.
-Saving cycle Define the interval in which the alarm data is written from the buffer to the database.
-In practice values are between 2 and 5 minutes.
-Buffer size Define how many alarms the buffer should be able to save.
-At the end of each interval the contents of the buffer is written to the database.
-After that the buffer is empty.
-If there are more alarms than the number you have entered within the interval, the oldest alarms will be lost at first.
+Parameters Description IPA active Select this property to switch on the IPA.
+Database Define the database in which the IPA is to store the alarm data (see Database (on page 9)) Table name Enter a free name for the table of your IPA data.
+A table with this name is automatically created in the database the first time the database is accessed.
+Saving cycle Define the interval in which the alarm data is to be written from the buffer to the database.
+Values are, in practice, between 2 and 5 minutes.
+Buffer size State how many alarms are to be saved in the buffer.
+The content of the buffer is saved to the database at the end of each cycle.
+The buffer is empty again after that.
+If, within a cycle, more than just the given number of alarms occurs, the oldest alarms are lost first.
 Shift from PFS Select this property in order to apply the times for the shifts from the Production & Facility Scheduler.
 If you activate this property, you can display downtimes with breaks already subtracted during the evaluation of the alarms.
 Shift from variable Select a variable of type INT.
 Together with the property shift name from list, you can assign numbers to shift names.
-Pre-defined time filter Define different time filters which you can access in the Runtime.
-Alarm reason Define different time filters which you can access in the Runtime.
-Equipment identification Define different equipment identifiers which you can access in the Runtime.
-Equipment identification via You can decide whether you want to use the beginning of a variable identification or the beginning of a variable name as part of the equipment identification.
+Pre-defined time filter Define the different time filters that you can use in Runtime.
+Alarm cause Define the different alarm causes that you can use in Runtime.
+Equipment identification Define the different equipment identifications that you can use in Runtime.
+Equipment identification via Decide whether you want to use the start of the identification of a variable or the start of the variable name as part of the equipment identification.
 Shift name from PFS Select this property in order to apply the shift names for the defined shifts from the Production & Facility Scheduler.
-Shift name from list Define shift names to values.
-Via the value of the variable which you entered under Shift name from variable the defined shift name is displayed for the corresponding alarm in the Runtime.
+Shift name from list Define the shift names to numeric values.
+Using the numeric value of the variables that you have created under shift name from variable, the shift name defined here is displayed in Runtime for the respective alarm.
 To delete Via the drop-down list select the user authorization which a user must have in order to delete database entries of the Industrial Performance Analyzer.
 For editing Via the drop-down list select the user authorization which a user must have in order to edit database entries of the Industrial Performance Analyzer.